A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Introduction

-Inverse kinematics computation is a central topic in motion planning in robotics \cite{sic-kha2016}.
-In motion planning of a robot such as a manipulator with joints connected with segments (links) consecutively, one can decide the configuration (angles) of the joints to bring the end-effector to desired position.
-For that purpose, the forward kinematic problem is formulated using the Denavit–Hartenberg convention; then, the inverse kinematic problem is derived.
+In this paper, we discuss solving the inverse kinematic problem in motion planning in robotics \cite{sic-kha2008} with computer algebra.
+In motion planning of a robot such as a manipulator with joints connected with links consecutively, we consider the forward and the inverse kinematic problems.
+While the forward kinematic problem is to determine the position of the end-effector for the given configuration (angles) of the joints, the inverse kinematic problem is to determine the configuration of the joints to bring the end-effector to the desired position.
 For the given position of the end-effector, one solves the inverse kinematic problem to obtain the configuration of the joints.
+For solving the inverse kinematic problem, the forward kinematic problem is formulated, then the inverse kinematic problem is derived.

-Among various methods for inverse kinematics computation, methods using Gr\"obner bases have been proposed (\cite{fau-mer-rou2006}, \cite{kal-kal1993}, \cite{uch-mcp2011}, \cite{uch-mcp2012}, and the references therein).
-In the methods, the inverse kinematics problem is expressed as a system of polynomial equations with trigonometric functions substituted with variables.
-Then, the system of equation is triangularized by computing the Gr\"obner basis with respect to the lexicographic ordering and solved by appropriate solvers.
-An advantage of the methods using Gr\"obner bases is that, since they solve the inverse kinematic problem directly, one can verify if the given problem is solvable, and if it is solvable, one can obtain the configuration of the joints prior to the actual motion.
-On the other hand, the computing time of Gr\"obner bases may affect the computational cost of the methods; thus, it is desired to decrease computational cost for computing Gr\"obner bases and related computations.
+Among various methods for inverse kinematics computation, methods using Gr\"obner bases have been proposed (\cite{fau-mer-rou2006,kal-kal1993,uch-mcp2011,uch-mcp2012}, and the references therein).
+In these methods, the inverse kinematics problem is expressed as a system of polynomial equations with trigonometric functions substituted with variables, along with polynomial constraints defining the relationship of these new variables.
+Then, the system of equations is triangularized by computing the Gr\"obner basis with respect to the lexicographic ordering and solved by appropriate solvers.
+An advantage of the methods using Gr\"obner bases is that, since they solve the inverse kinematic problem directly, one can verify if there exists a real solution of the inverse kinematic problem and if there exists a real solution, one can obtain the configuration of the joints prior to the actual motion.
+On the other hand, the computing time of Gr\"obner bases may affect the computational cost of the methods: thus, it is desirable to decrease computational cost for computing Gr\"obner bases and related computations.